-• Cash ISA - effectively an income tax free savings account.

-With interest rates at low levels, and tax-free allowances introduced to non-ISA savings, these ISAs are generally only of interest to savers with high levels of income.

-• Stocks & Shares ISA - both income and capital gains are tax-free.
+- Cash ISA effectively an Income Tax free savings account.
+With interest rates at low levels, and taxfree allowances introduced to non-ISA savings, these ISAs are generally only of interest to savers with high levels of income. - Stocks & Shares ISA both income and capital gains are tax-free.
 This type of ISA can hold quoted shares, unit trusts, corporate and government bonds.
-Following the introduction of additional income tax charges on dividends from April 2016, these ISAs are becoming very popular as a method of reducing income tax liabilities.

-• Innovative Finance ISA - this type of ISA can contain peer-to-peer loans.
+Following the introduction of additional income tax charges on dividends from April 2016, these ISAs are becoming very popular as a method of reducing Income Tax liabilities. - Innovative Finance ISA this type of ISA can contain peer-to-peer loans.
 There is no limit to the number of different types of each 'normal' ISA that can be held, provided the total contributions in each tax year does not exceed the ISA allowance for that year.

-Inheritance Tax and Estate planning
+Inheritance Tax (IHT) and estate planning

-Whilst there is no specific inheritance tax exemption for ISAs, there are potential planning points to consider when considering inheritance tax planning:
+Whilst there is no specific IHT exemption for ISAs, there are potential planning points to consider when considering IHT planning:

 - Stocks & shares ISAs are now able to hold shares quoted on the Alternative Investment Market (AIM).
-AIM shares can, if held for 2 years, qualify for 100% Business Relief, resulting in them being free from Inheritance Tax.
+AIM shares can, if held for two years, qualify for 100% Business Property Relief, resulting in them being free from IHT.
 AIM shares are also exempt from Stamp Duty. - On the death of an ISA investor, their surviving spouse or civil partner is eligible to an additional ISA allowance for the year of death, based on the value of the deceased's ISA.